NC State vs. Florida State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- NC State and its opponents have scored at least 56 points -- this matchup's over/under -- just twice this season.
+- NC State and its opponents have combined for 55.5 points -- this matchup's over/under -- just twice this year.

-- Florida State's games have gone over 56 points in four of eight chances this season.

-- The two teams combine to average 61.4 points per game, 5.4 more than the over/under in this contest.
+- In 50% of Florida State's games this season (4/8), the teams combined to score more than Saturday's over/under of 55.5.

+- The combined points per game average of the two teams, 61.4, is 5.9 points greater than Saturday's over/under.

-- This contest's total is 12.8 points above the 43.2 these two squads combine to surrender per game this season.
+- These two squads combine to allow 43.2 points per game, 12.3 fewer than this contest's over/under.

-- The Wolf Pack and their opponents score an average of 53.3 points per game, 2.7 fewer than Saturday's total.
+- The average total in Wolf Pack games this season is 53.3, 2.2 points fewer than Saturday's over/under of 55.5 .

+- The 57.3 PPG average total in Seminoles games this season is 1.8 points more than this game's over/under.

 NC State Stats and Trends

-- In NC State's eight games this season, it has five wins against the spread.

-- This season, the Wolf Pack have an ATS record of 4-2 in their six games as a favorite of 2.5 points or more.
+- This season, the Wolf Pack have an against the spread record of 4-2 in their six games as a favorite of 2.5 points or more.

-- NC State's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- In games that NC State amasses more than 387.4 yards, the team is 2-2 against the spread and 3-1 overall.
+- NC State is 2-2 against the spread and 3-1 overall when the team picks up more than 387.4 yards.

-- The Wolf Pack have turned the ball over six times this season, six fewer than the Seminoles have forced (12).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.